OrifInformatique/template_frontback/doc/process-documentation.md

 ### 1.4 Source Structure (`src`)

 #### 1.4.1 `main`
-Contains the core functional processes of the application:
+Contains the core functionality of the application.

-- **`java`** – Application source code (controllers, services, entities, etc.)
+- **`java`** – Source code (controllers, services, entities, configurations, etc.)
-- **`resources`** – Configuration files, static resources, templates
+- **`resources`** – Configuration files, static resources, and templates

 #### 1.4.2 `test`
-Contains test classes for unit and integration tests:
+Contains test classes for unit and integration tests.

-- **`java`** – Test classes corresponding to the application source code
+- **`java`** – Test classes corresponding to the application’s source code
-- **`resources`** – Test-specific configuration or resources
+- **`resources`** – Test-specific configuration or data

-> *Testing frameworks, execution instructions, and coverage details will be documented once the Java part is complete.*
+> *Testing frameworks, execution instructions, and coverage details will be added once the Java modules are finalized.*

 ---